martyboggs/threejs-world/_posts/2017-01-14-game-tutorial-climber.md

 <br>
 <br>
 <div id="info"></div>
 To show how to put together ThreeJS design concepts into **a complete project**, I created a little game called Climber.
 Click in the box to activate the Pointer Lock API.
 Now the mouse cursor is hidden and the **mouse movement** controls the angle of the camera.
-Use the **WASD** buttons to move the camera's position around.
+Use the **WASD** keys to move the camera's position around.

 Wow!
 Now you're navigating a 3D world!